Table of Contents

 The first examples of costumes with a bare midriff, start appearing in America at the start of the 20th century as seen in photographs depicting Ruth St Denis (Buonaventura, 2010, p.
 126) or other Western Orientalist fantasies photographs (Buonaventura, 2010, p.
 119).

 According to Morocco (Varga Dinicu, 2013, p.
 114), the bedlah is a ‘western fantasy invention that was picked up “Over There”’.
 Ward (2013a, pt.
-Costuming), however, after analysing texts and photographs from the turn of the century, argues that:
+Costuming), however, after analyzing texts and photographs from the turn of the century, argues that:

 First, the bare-navel look of the bedleh had precedents in earlier costuming.
 Second, it is not impossible to imagine that the bedleh bra could have evolved from the vests worn by earlier dancers . . . the bedleh may have emerged largely as an elaboration upon an existing costuming aesthetic, rather than as a wholesale adoption of Western fantasy costuming.Ward (2013)